offbynull/offbynull.github.io/docs/data/learn/H2S 3D Printing/input/input.md

 ![FreeCAD sketcher workbench elements and constraints toolbar](freecad_sketcher_elements_and_constraints_toolbar.png)

-To create an element, select the element from the toolbar (or the main menu, or use the element's shortcut key) and click on the viewport multiple times.
-For most elements, on the first click the viewport should show that the item is being created, and the movement of the mouse button and subsequent clicks further constructs the element.
+To create an element_FC, select the element_FC from the toolbar (or the main menu, or use the element_FC's shortcut key) and click on the viewport multiple times.
+For most elements_FC, on the first click the viewport should show that the item is being created, and the movement of the mouse button and subsequent clicks further constructs the element_FC.
 For example, to add a line, select the line in the toolbar, click in the viewport, and slightly move the mouse.
 The line's preview will display.

 ![FreeCAD sketcher workbench line preview](freecad_sketcher_line_preview.png)